-The Silk Road east of Kashgar splits into two threads in the face of the huge Taklamakan Desert.
-The northern thread follows the course of the modern road and railway to Kuqa and Turpan.
-The southern road charts a more remote course between desert sands and the huge Pamir and Kunlun ranges.
-The ancient route is marked by a ring of abandoned cities deserted by retreating rivers and encroaching sands.
-Some cities, like Niya, Miran and Yotkan, remain covered by sand; others, like Yarkand and Hotan, remain important Uighur centres.
+The Silk Road east of Kashgar splits into two threads in the face of the Taklamakan Desert, the second-largest sandy desert in the world.
+The northern thread follows the modern road and railway to Kuqa and Turpan.
+The southern road charts a more remote course between desert sands and the towering Pamir and Kunlun mountain ranges.

 This off-the-grid journey takes you far into the Uyghur heartland, as well as deep into the ancient multi-ethnic heritage of the region.
 You're as likely to come across a centuries-old tiled mosque as the ruins of a Buddhist pagoda from the 4th century.

 It’s possible to visit the southern towns as a multiday trip from Kashgar before crossing the Taklamakan Desert to Ürümqi, or as part of a rugged backdoor route into Tibet or Qīnghǎi.